Mars Inc.: History

 Mars's purchase of Doane Petcare Company in June 2007 significantly increased Mars's position in the U.S. dry pet food category.
 In addition to these businesses, Mars also operates a chain of premium chocolate shops called Ethel M Chocolates.
 These shops are an outgrowth of the Ethel M premium chocolate business that Forrest Mars started in Las Vegas in 1980 when he became bored with retirement.

 From May 1, 2007, many Mars products made in the UK became unsuitable for vegetarians.
 The company announced that it would be using whey made with animal rennet (material from a calf's stomach lining, and a byproduct of veal), instead of using rennet made by microorganisms, in products including Mars, Twix, Snickers, Maltesers, Bounty, Minstrels and Milky Way.
-The response from many consumers, particularly the Vegetarian Society's request for UK vegetarians to register their protests with Mars, generated extensive press and caused the company to abandon the plans shortly thereafter.
+The response from many consumers, particularly the Vegetarian Society's request for UK vegetarians to register their protests with Mars, generated extensive press and caused the company to abandon the plans shortly after.
 Mars switched to all-vegetarian sources in the UK.

-In 2008, Mars and theBelGroup conducted a research study that resurrected the famous Mars slogan "Work, Rest & Play".
+In 2008, Mars and theBelGroup conducted a research study that resurrected the famous Mars slogan "Work, Rest & Play."
 Packaged and led the global launch of the Mars Refuel Sports drink.
-Initiated and implemented sponsorship program "The Mars Refuel Drink Fund".
+Initiated and implemented sponsorship program "The Mars Refuel Drink Fund."

 On April 28, 2008, Mars, Incorporated, together with Berkshire Hathaway Incorporated, announced the buyout of Wm.
 Wrigley Jr. Company, the world's largest chewing gum producer, for $23 billion in an all-cash deal.
 The two companies together generated sales of over $30 billion in 2008.
-Mars' US confectionery division, Masterfoods USA (formerly M&M Mars), was merged into Wrigley, and its chocolate products were reorganized into the newly formed subsidiary Mars Chocolate North America, LLC.
+Mars's US confectionery division, Masterfoods USA (formerly M&M Mars), was merged into Wrigley, and its chocolate products were reorganized into the newly formed subsidiary Mars Chocolate North America, LLC.